paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-172-strategic-environmental-research-and-development-program.md

 **(b)** The Council is composed of 12 members as follows:

-(1) The official within the Office of the Assistant Secretary of Defense for Research and Engineering who is responsible for science and technology.
+(1) The official within the Office of the Under Secretary of Defense for Research and Engineering who is responsible for science and technology.

 (2) The Vice Chairman of the Joint Chiefs of Staff.

-(3) The official within the Office of the Under Secretary of Defense for Acquisition, Technology, and Logistics who is responsible for environmental security.
+(3) The official within the Office of the Under Secretary of Defense for Acquisition and Sustainment who is responsible for environmental security.

 (4) The Assistant Secretary of Energy for Defense programs.